csommerl/js_101/lesson6/lesson6_notes.md

   - if someoneWon, then threat = empty square and break (cannot break if using forEach, but can go through all the empty squares just fine)
 3. return threat

-// Something is amiss when there isn't a valid choice
+// Something is amiss when there isn't a valid choice?

 ## Computer AI: Offense

+consolidate ai function into one computerChoosesSquare

 ## Computer Turn Refinements